brucefan1983/NEP_CPU/README.md

 ```
 If your LAMMPS version is not the one written here, change it to your version number.

-* Step 3: Now you can copy the `USER-NEP/` folder into your LAMMPS package and start compiling LAMMPS in your favoriate way.
+* Step 3: Now you can copy the `USER-NEP/` folder into your LAMMPS package and start compiling LAMMPS in your favorite way.
 Good luck!

 * Step 4: Start to use NEP in LAMMPS:
   ```